-Assume $M$ satisfies various assumptions of \cite{N} which are listed in Section \ref{surjcos}.
-Since $M$ is deformation equivalent to $S^{[n]}$, we can prove certain higher-rank/rank-one DT wall-crossing statements for threefolds $S\times C$, using the quasimap wall-crossing on both sides, as it is represented in Figure \ref{rk12}.
+Assume $M(\mathbf{v})$ satisfies various assumptions of \cite{N} which are listed in Section \ref{surjcos}.
+In particular, $M(\mathbf{v})$ is a smooth projective hyper-K\"ahler variety.
+Hence by \cite[Theorem 4.6]{HuyK}, it is deformation equivalent to $S^{[n]}$.
+Using the quasimap wall-crossing on both sides, we can relate higher-rank DT theory to rank-one DT theory.
+The pictorial representation of this procedure is given in Figure \ref{rk12}.

-If $g=0, N=3$, the wall-crossing is trivial.
-We therefore obtain that higher-rank invariants with three relative vertical insertions associated to moduli spaces of sheaves which are stable at a general fiber, exactly match rank-one invariants on $S \times \p^1$,